 Despite their impressive pace, for the past two decades, the expansion rate of both the Google Play Store and the Apple App Store has yet to show any indications of slowing down.

 The app market’s evolution seems justified, given the increase of demand for smartphone technology worldwide.
 As of now, 79% of mobile phone users own a smartphone, and the projection on the chart below posits a steady increase in that number over the next coming years.

 With the way smartphone sales are escalating, now would be a great time to make a profit off the app store.
-If you think you’ve formed the next best idea for an app, then let us know and we’ll point you in the right direction: Give us a call at +1-646-741-4814.
+If you think you’ve formed the next best idea for an app, then let us know and we’ll point you in the right direction: contact us.
 The longer you wait, the more heated the competition will be.
 To better understand just how quickly the market is growing.

 The question is… Which platform should you develop for Android or iOS?
 To solve the question, consider the smaller questions first: